 50 ml centrifuge tubes should be labeled on the side with the date, plant zone, treatment and number.
 The lid should be labeled with zone and plant number, then the tube filled with 15 ml of 95% ethanol.

 Take a floral cutting large enough to fill the centrifuge tubes provided (about ~10 cm) and place the flower petal side down in the tube so the entire flower is submerged in alcohol over the sepals.
 Make sure the lid is tight, then shake the tube vigorously for a few seconds to help dislodge any mites.
 Make sure that no alcohol gets on the exterior of the tubes and dissolves labels, otherwise the labels should be rewritten.
 These tubes should be stored vertically so that the flower and sepals remain submerged in the alcohol.
 These tubes can be kept at room temperature until Austin visits to count mites on the 5th and 10th week.

+Once a plant is seen with symptoms take an extra sample, and sent it to Fanny for diagnostic confirmation for RRV.

 If there are any questions, comments, data loss or problems, please call or email Dr. Xavier Martini (xmartini@ufl.edu, 850-875-7160) or Austin Fife (afife@ufl.edu, 208-874-2283) as soon as possible.